sait-wbdv/winter-2022/content/cpnt-200/assignments/assignment-1.md

 ## Submission Notes

-- In a zip file:
+- In a zip file submit:
   - A pdf of your figjam file.
-  - The `README.md` File
+  - The `README.md` file
 - For a bonus point, add a working shareable link to your figjam file in the text box of your submission.